yosis2003/TTBLabelVerifier/README.md

 # TTBLabelVerifier
-Verifies labels that manufacturers submit with preexisting
+Verifies labels that manufacturers submit with preexisting submitted data